HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 Document collection and candidate packets

-Tenzo
+Tenzo AI

-Tenzo can collect documentation from candidates and attach it to a candidate packet alongside interview artifacts.
+Tenzo AI can collect documentation from candidates and attach it to a candidate packet alongside interview artifacts.
 This is valuable in workflows like:

 • credentials and certifications